 You may have to pay more for your new Medigap policy and answer some medical questions if you're buying a Medigap policy outside of your Medigap Open Enrollment Period.
-(See pages 21 - 24.)
+(Go to pages 21 - 25.)

 If you have a Medicare SELECT policy and you move out of the policy's area, you can: